it-projects-llc/tg-addons/tg_pos_loyalty/README.rst

 * RESULT: if current time is not in happy hours - discoutn from program above will not be given

+NOTE: local browser time is used to determine if it is happy hour or not

 Credits
 =======